Northern Army Group (1989) order of battle: 1 British Corps

-The area 1 BR Corps had to defend lay between Hanover to the north and Kassel to the south and extended from the Inner German Border to the Upper Weser Valley.
+The 1 British Corps was a combat formation of the British Army of the Rhine.
+The area 1 BR Corps had to defend lay between Hanover to the north and Kassel to the south and extended from the Inner German Border to the Upper Weser Valley, all located on the North German Plain.
 In case of war, the Corps first line of defence would have been a screening force of 1st The Queen's Dragoon Guards, 16th/5th The Queen's Royal Lancers and 664 Squadron Army Air Corps, which would have become an ad hoc brigade formation under command of BAOR's Brigadier Royal Armoured Corps.
 Behind the screening force 1st Armoured and 4th Armoured Division would form up.
 3rd Armoured Division was to the rear of the two forward deployed division as reserve.
 2nd Infantry Division was to defend the Corps Rear Area and prepare a last line of defence along the Western bank of the Weser river.